Driving conversation questions

 Do you know anything about fixing or looking after a car?

-Have you ever been stopped for a traffic offense?
+Have you ever been stopped for a traffic offence?
 Did you pay a fine?

 Have you ever driven down a really bad road?
 Where was it?